 Musical adventurer Ragan Whiteside has never been known to pull punches with her studio work, and the accolades for her fourth studio album, Treblemaker, keep coming accordingly.

-Ever since the album went public in May 2017, the successes have been immediate.
+Ever since the album went public in 2017, the successes have been immediate and enduring.
 The first single off the album, Early Arrival, rose to #7 on Billboard after a residence in Smooth Jazz’s Top 10 Most Added songs for airplay.
 Corey’s Bop surpassed that record by skyrocketing to #1 on Billboard, held a residence of 2 weeks at #1 at Smooth Jazz Network’s Top 100, and 4 weeks at #1 on MediaBase’s charts, making Ragan the first female flautist to hold the #1 spot on 3 major smooth jazz charts simultaneously.
-The 3rd single, “See You at the Get Down,” which grabbed the #1 spot on MediaBase, Radio Wave, and Smooth Jazz Network, and hit Top 5 on Billboard.
+Lightning struck again with the 3rd single, “See You at the Get Down,” which grabbed the #1 spot on MediaBase, Radio Wave, and Smooth Jazz Network, and hit Top 5 on Billboard.

 “She has made the flute an integral part of this format,” said Walter Beasley of her work.
 “Huge!”

 And he is right.
 With a touring portfolio that touts major events such as the Capital Jazz SuperCruise and Seabreeze Jazz Festival, Ragan Whiteside has firmly established herself and her sound, and continues to take it further as she begins work on her fifth album.

 A musical prodigy since the age of five, Ragan found her way to the flute after the piano, the violin, and a turn with the drum set.
 She attended the Cleveland Institute of Music and the prestigious Harid Conservatory, where her sound was honed with the tried-and-true classical training, graduating with a Bachelor of Music Performance degree.